WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 * Removed non-normative sections.
 * The mi-sha256 encoding must have records <= 16kB.
 * The signature and HTTP headers must each be <=16kB long.
+* Versions in file signatures and context strings are "b1".

 draft-00